Shopify Review – King of Canadian Ecommerce ? 👑

 Beyond that – their customer support staff is around 24/7 to help and in higher payment tiers give you a specific point-person to contact specifically.

 Cons – Things To Consider

 Shopify does come with negatives as most companies do.
 The negatives associated with the service aren’t drastic but they also aren’t going to remedied at any point in the near future.

 Cost – Shopify competes well with other eCommerce platforms as their pricing structures are extremely similar.
 The pricing compares poorly with other platforms not built specifically for eCommerce as well as free options hosted on WordPress.

-For beginners $29 a month is a lot of money – especially when sales aren’t given.
+For beginners, $29 a month could be a lot of money – especially when sales aren’t given.
 There are a lot of costs involved with starting an online business and everything adds up.

 If enough sales are coming through even the most expensive option will be a negligible cost but at the beginning it definitely feels like a lot of money.

 Backend Coding – There are some esoteric aspects of Shopify’s backend.
 There are some issues that pop up that will leave you scratching your head and Googling a developer service to help you out.

 The community of Shopify users is rather large and a lot of the times there are fixes to issues in forums or even articles and videos.